Open again on Monday

 What are child beams?
 Child beams are an important part of a wood joist.
 The smaller beams, often in head sizes such as 10×10 cm or 12×12 cm, lie transverse to or inside the nut beams.
 The...

 What are old purlins?
-Wooden purlins support the roof of a building; a purlin is the horizontal support beam in the longitudinal direction of the roof.
-Purlins can also come from a wood floor and in...
+Wooden purlins support the roof of a building; a purlin is the horizontal supporting beam in the longitudinal direction of the roof.
+Purlins can also come from a wood floor and...

 An antique wooden pedestal, column or pillar brings a warm atmosphere to any interior or exterior.
 This pedestal is ideal for placing a lamp or a beautiful plant on it.
 If you are looking for a...